Al Bhed Translator

 What is Al Bhed Fryd ec Ym Prat

-• Fan projects: Fan fiction, fan games, or creative work where you need authentic-looking Al Bhed text.
+• Fan projects: Using the cipher in fiction, edits, graphics, or game-inspired designs where authentic-looking Al Bhed matters.

-For another fictional language tool, the Minionese Translator covers the language from Despicable Me.
+For another game-related fictional language tool, the Simlish Translator covers the language from The Sims.

 Frequently Asked Questions

 An Al Bhed translator converts English text into Al Bhed, the cipher language from Final Fantasy X and FFX-2.
 It works as a final fantasy 10 al bhed translator too, since the same cipher appears in both games.
-It's a substitution cipher where each letter in the English alphabet swaps to a fixed Al Bhed letter, and this tool applies that full mapping automatically.
+It is a substitution cipher where each letter in the English alphabet swaps to a fixed Al Bhed letter.

 No. Al Bhed is a fictional language created for Final Fantasy X by Square Enix.
 It works as a simple letter substitution cipher built on English, so it doesn't have original grammar or vocabulary.
 That's also why it's completely decodable once you know the cipher.

 Every letter in the English alphabet maps to a specific different letter in Al Bhed.
 A becomes Y, B becomes P, C becomes L, and so on through all 26 letters.
 In the game, you learn this mapping by collecting Al Bhed Primers.
-This translator skips that and applies the full cipher instantly.
+The translator applies the full cipher instantly.

 Yes.
 Type Al Bhed into the left box, click Swap, and hit Translate.
 The al bhed to english direction reads your cipher text and converts it back to plain English.
 It works for any text that follows the standard Al Bhed substitution.